Account, Entity and IAM User

 An IAM user may have read and write privilege or read only privilege.

 An IAM user associated with the Account have visibility to all entities and devices.
-An IAM user associated with an Entity only has visibility to
+An IAM user associated with an Entity only has visibility to the devices associated with the entity.

 To create an IAM User, follow the steps below: